 Growing up in Fresno, California, Nicole Rivera dreamt of being an educator, but not necessarily in the Central Valley.

 As the child, she moved around repeatedly and saw her school, Aspen Valley Prep, as one of the most consistent elements of her childhood.
-Nicole started attending Aspen Valley Prep in fourth grade and continued all the way to high school.
+Rivera started attending Aspen Valley Prep in fourth grade and continued all the way to high school.

 “Having a caring school to go to, I was able to stay consistent [with my education] no matter where we lived in town.
 So I built great relationships with my teachers and they really empowered me and focused on my leadership to help me become the leader I am today.”